guardian/riff-raff/riff-raff/public/docs/howto/fix-a-failed-deploy.md

 ## Reducing the size of an ASG

-When Riff-Raff starts a deploy it will protect existing instances against scale in events.
+When Riff-Raff starts an autoscaling deploy it will protect existing instances against scale in events.
 This is done to make it easy to recover from this kind of failure.
+If an autoscaling deploy fails it is usually because the new instances don't pass their healthcheck and come into service.

+To rollback the deploy you should:
-Simply change the size of the ASG to half the size and the new instances will be the ones that are terminated as the older ones are protected.
+ - change the desired size of the ASG back to the original value (typically half)
+ - redeploy the project to a known good version (this will ensure that the correct artifact is deployed and that the scale in protection is cleared)

 ## Manually Kill Bad Boxes